 Inquiring which text in particular he wished me to read I was told it was Leviticus 25: 18-24 (see endnote #1).
 To say the least I was flummoxed – Leviticus would be the one book of the Old Testament I had read the least, a compendium of rules and punishments set during the Israelites’ sojourn in the wilderness.

-The following day I decided to read through Leviticus , trying to discover what could be of relevance.
+A dream or not my curiosity was aroused so the following day I decided to read through Leviticus , trying to discover what could be of relevance.
 Though I may have once judged it boring I found now within it a fascinating interplay between the biblical God and Moses, the intermediary for the people.